-• There is a high degree of uncertainty about future levels of funding for local government.
-However, the Council has determined that this uncertainty is not yet sufficient to provide an indication that the assets of the Council might be impaired as a result of a need to close facilities and reduce levels of service provision and we believe we will remain a going concern into the future.
+There is a high degree of uncertainty about future levels of funding for local government.
+However, the council has determined that this uncertainty is not yet sufficient to provide an indication that the assets of the council might be impaired as a result of a need to close facilities and reduce levels of service provision.